josebarrios23/CRUD-project/README.md

 npm run updateCart gpu "graphics processing unit" 500 true false 70
 ```

 - `total(cart)`: Calculates and returns the total price of items in the shopping cart.
+Enter the following into the terminal to use:

 ```
 npm run total
 ```

 - `cancel(cart)`: Empties the shopping cart.
+Enter the following into the terminal to use:

 ```
 npm run cancel
 ```

 - `checkStock(hardwareItems)`: Checks the stock of each item inside the inventory (hardwareItems.JSON).
 Will return the item name, the ammount of the item in stock, and the price in dollars.
+Enter the following into the terminal to use:

 ```
 npm run checkStock